jfcrenshaw/lbg-survey-strategy-metrics/README.md

 4. Create the CMB lensing cache by running `bin/create_cmb_xcorr_cache.py`

 Note you will have to source the first 2 bash scripts every time you start a new session.
-The first time you run the first two commands, it typically takes a few hours and consumes
+The first time you run the first two commands, it typically takes a few hours and consumes 23 GB to download all the data.

 The notebooks in the top-level directory create all the plots in the paper and can be run in any order.

-To run `survey_metrics.ipynb` there are several scripts you must run first:

-Downloading all the data typically takes a few hours and consumes 23 GB.